dgvncsz0f/rpmctl/README.rst

 TODO
 ====

+  * write a YUM plugin, for 2 reasons:
+    1) make it easier to use as YUM is usually available in rhel machines;
+    2) to work around the fact that the RPM database contains only headers.
+By writing such a plugin, rpmctl might get access to the payload, without the need to cache the file locally;
-  * change parser interface to use a data sources instead of receiving a file directly: this is required so we can parse the RPM config while extracting it from the package;
+  * change parser interface to use a data source instead of receiving a file
+    directly: this is required so we can parse the RPM config while extracting it from the package;
-  * finish the *RPM* integration;
   * multiple keys in put/get commands;
   * support for rpm relocation feature;
   * fix the compatibility problems with big/little endian architectures;